pfraze/ssb-kvdb/README.md

 ### Conflicts

-In shared values, if two users update a value at the same time, then both values are kept.
+In shared values, if two users update a value at the same time, then both values are kept in a "conflict" state.
-This is called a "conflict".
 You can resolve the conflict by reading the conflicting values, choosing what to keep, and writing a new value.

 **Example conflict-resolution for shared values:**